BilledTrain380/sporttag-psa/README.md

 PSA is a sport event management system.

-More info will be available on TODO: Add webpage here
+More info will be available on: https://billedtrain380.github.io/sporttag-psa/

 ## Getting Started